Skip to main content

 In the acquisition stage of the funnel, viral coefficient (k-factor) helps you understand how efficiently you are attracting potential customers.
 Without visibility into this metric, you risk over-spending on channels that do not convert or under-investing in channels with untapped potential.

-Understanding viral coefficient (k-factor) in context --- alongside related metrics --- gives you a more complete picture than tracking it in isolation.
+Understanding viral coefficient (k-factor) in context, alongside related metrics, gives you a more complete picture than tracking it in isolation.
 Use it as part of a balanced metrics dashboard.
+The concept was popularized by the venture and growth community.
+Andrew Chen's essay on viral growth provides a clear breakdown of how viral loops work and why the cycle time matters as much as the K-factor itself.

 The Formula